OctaNebula/mafia-wiki/docs/exampleArticle.md

 ## **Introduction**
 ---

 Welcome to the example article.
-Writing an article for this wiki might look difficult given the syntax of **Markdown**, but if you take a look at the source code for it you'll soon find writing articles a breeze.
+Writing an article for this wiki might look difficult given the fact that there's no built-in editor like Fandom has, but once you see how the source file of this page looks like and study it enough, you'll soon find writing articles pretty easy.
 In fact, you're given far greater artistic liberty this way, so in the long term it should be benefitial for you.

 ## **Using Markdown**
 ---